 It is safe to use topical fluoridated products at home and as part of daily dental care, in fact fluoride in the right amount is a smart part of a healthy balance.
 To avoid any risk of toxic fluoride levels, always use products according to their guidelines.
 Fluoridated products are meant for topical application on the teeth.
 Never swallow toothpaste or mouthwash containing fluoride.

 If you have children younger than 6, monitor their dental habits closely.
 Avoid flavored toothpaste that young children are more likely to swallow.
 Teach children to spit or rinse out their toothpaste when they are done brushing.
 Young children should be brushing with no more than a “pea-sized” amount of toothpaste, to further avoid any negative effect of fluoride.

-If you have concerns about the fluoridation levels of your drinking water, water testing is recommended and widely available.
-If your drinking water has unacceptable amounts of fluoride, water treatment systems remove 60-95% of the fluoride present in water.
+If you have concerns about the fluoridation levels of your Portland water, water testing is recommended and widely available.
+If your drinking water has unacceptable amounts of fluoride, water treatment systems remove 60-95% of the fluoride in the water.
 Just remember, fluoride occurs naturally and can be used to improve our health when used in the correct amounts.
 The strength it gives to growing teeth and maintaining dental health makes it a powerful, safe component of modern dentistry.